juji-io/datalevin/README.md

 ## :tada: Usage

-## :floppy_disk: Difference from Datascript
+## :floppy_disk: Differences from Datascript

 Datascript is developed by [Nikita Prokopov](https://tonsky.me/) that "is built totally from scratch and is not related by any means to" Datomic®.
 Although a port of Datascript, Datalevin differs from Datascript in more ways than the diffirence in data durability:

 * Datalevin is not an immutable database, and there is no "database as a value" feature.
 Since history is not kept, transanction ids are not stored.

 * Datoms in a transaction are commited together as a batch, rather than being saved by `with-datom` one at a time.
-This improves the performance writing to disk.
+This improves the performance in writing to disk.

 * Respects `:db/valueType`.
 Currently, most [Datomic® value types](https://docs.datomic.com/on-prem/schema.html#value-types) are supported, except bigint, bigdec, uri and tuple.
 Values with unspecified type are treated as [EDN](https://en.wikipedia.org/wiki/Extensible_Data_Notation) blobs, and are de/serialized with [nippy](https://github.com/ptaoussanis/nippy).

-* Has a value leading index (VAE) for datoms with `:db.type/ref` type attribute; The attribute and value leading index (AVE) is enabled for all datoms, so there is no need to specify `:db/index.
+* Has a value leading index (VAE) for datoms with `:db.type/ref` type attribute; The attribute and value leading index (AVE) is enabled for all datoms, so there is no need to specify `:db/index`.
 These are the same as Datomic® Cloud.

 * Attributes have internal integer ids, so a lexicographic ordering of attributes should not be expected for the results of index access, same as Datomic®.

-* No serialization of database, since the data are already persisted.
-[LMDB tools](http://www.lmdb.tech/doc/tools.html) can be used to work with the data files.
+* Has no features that applicable only for an in-memory DB, such as DB as an immutable data structure, DB serialization, pretty print DB, filtered DB, etc. For now, [LMDB tools](http://www.lmdb.tech/doc/tools.html) can be used to work with the database files.

 ## :construction: Todo Items